chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 ![Screenshot of HBv5-series server Topology](./media/hpc/architecture/hbv5/hbv5-topology-server.png)

 The CCD boundary is different from a NUMA boundary.
 On HBv5, a group of six (6) consecutive CCDs is configured as a NUMA domain, both at the host server level and within a guest VM.
-Thus, all HBv5 VM sizes expose four uniform NUMA domains that appear to an OS and application as shown below, each with different number of cores depending on the specific [HBv5 VM size](./sizes/high-performance-compute/hbv5-series.md).
+Thus, all HBv5 VM sizes expose four uniform NUMA domains that appear to an OS and application as shown beneath, each with different number of cores depending on the specific [HBv5 VM size](./sizes/high-performance-compute/hbv5-series.md).

 Each HBv5 VM size is similar in physical layout, features, and performance of a different CPU from the AMD EPYC 9V33X, as follows: